 The Hoerikwaggo Trail is no longer operational

 While we still make use of the existing overnight facilities for private groups, due to logistical complications, we no longer offer fixed departure dates for open groups.

-The Hoerikwaggo Trail is a five day / four night trail between Cape Point, in the Cape of Good Hope Nature Reserve and the Western Table of Table Mountain close to the outskirts of the City of Cape Town.
-The whole trail is within the Table Mountain National Park and offers a challenging trek with stunning views of both the False Bay coast and the Atlantic seaboard.
+The Hoerikwaggo Trail was originally envisaged as a six day / five night thru-hike between Cape Point, in the Cape of Good Hope Nature Reserve and the Upper or Lower Cable Station on Western Table of Table Mountain, close to the outskirts of the City of Cape Town.